erihav161/generative-image-manipulation/README.md

 contain the models; a generator and a discriminator.
 The generator is a CAE+miniBERT+RN and takes an image (3x180x120) and language encoding through a convolutional encoder, relational network and a convolutional decoder.
 The discriminator classifies images as real, fake or wrong.
 Trained in GAN settings the generator tries to convince the discriminator that its images are real.

 ### gimli_v2.py
-same models as in 'gimli.py' but with an extra convolutional layer creating a total of 1024 feature maps.
+same modules as in 'gimli.py' but with an extra convolutional layer creating a total of 1024 feature maps.

+### gimli_with_attention.py
+replaces the relational network (RN) module with a multi-head attention (MHA) module.
+Otherwise, same as original gimli.

 ### datasets.py
 loads the CSS3D dataset from a local directory.